-Besides at Béon 1, the microwear sampling was very restricted (n < 5), either due to low numbers of exploitable teeth available, or to the lack of well-preserved microwear texture on molars.
-In order to facilitate the understanding, the results are presented by locality (chronologically) and by species.
-At Kumbi 4, four species were considered for DMTA: Pleuroceros blanfordi, Mesaceratherium welcommi, Gaindatherium cf. browni (grinding only), and Brachypotherium gajense (grinding only).

 Table 3: Fischer’s least significant difference (LSD) post hoc results by DMTA parameters

 Groups (a, ab, abc, b, bc, and c) are indicated with a p-value threshold of 0.05, for the sake of clarity.

+Gr. and Sh. stands respectively for grinding and shearing facets.
+No post hocs conducted for HAsfc81.